LoyolaChicagoBooks/operatingsystems/source/processes.rst

--  A process can fully manage the memory that it can access - garbage collection, explicit allocation/deallocation, method call and parameter passing standards, stack management, etc...
+-  A process can fully manage the memory that it can access - garbage collection, explicit allocation/deallocation, method call and parameter passing standards, stack management, etc.

 -  A crash, exception, resource starvation, deadlock, or other fault in one process does not directly affect other processes